The Future of Large Language Model Pre-training is Federated: Evaluation

 \section{Evaluation}

-We have experimentally validated the efficacy of our federated training recipe at a series of increasing model scales while investigating multiple impactful choices for both the federated and local optimization.
+We have experimentally validated the efficacy of our federated training recipe at a series of increasing model scales while investigating impactful choices for both the federated and local optimization.
+Thus, the results presented in this section indicate the viability of federated optimization for LLM pre-training and validate its ability to reach beyond the data and hardware constraints of centralized approaches.
+We push our evaluation from relatively small sizes all the way to $7$B parameters in \cref{sec:pushing_boundaries}.